Molotov–Ribbentrop Pact: German–Soviet Axis talks

-After Germany in September 1940 entered the Tripartite Pact with Japan and Italy, Ribbentrop wrote to Stalin, inviting Molotov to Berlin for negotiations aimed to create a 'continental bloc' of Germany, Italy, Japan, and the Soviet Union that would oppose Britain and the United States.
+After Germany in September 1940 entered the Tripartite Pact with Japan and Italy, Ribbentrop wrote to Stalin, inviting Molotov to Berlin for negotiations aimed to create a 'continental bloc' of Germany, Italy, Japan, and the Soviet Union.
+Stretching from Gibraltar to Yokohama, the bloc would be powerful enough to oppose Britain and the United States.
+This strategy was consistently preferred by Ribbentrop over Hitler's “Push to the East.”
 Stalin sent Molotov to Berlin to negotiate the terms for the Soviet Union to join the Axis and potentially to enjoy the spoils of the pact.
-After negotiations during November 1940 on where to extend the Soviet sphere of influence, Hitler broke off talks and continued planning for the eventual attempts to invade the Soviet Union.
+After negotiations during November 1940 on where to extend the Soviet sphere of influence, Hitler broke off talks and resumed planning for the eventual invasion of the Soviet Union.

 Late relations

 In an effort to demonstrate peaceful intentions toward Germany, on 13 April 1941, the Soviets signed a neutrality pact with Japan, an Axis power.
 While Stalin had little faith in Japan's commitment to neutrality, he felt that the pact was important for its political symbolism to reinforce a public affection for Germany.
 Stalin felt that there was a growing split in German circles about whether Germany should initiate a war with the Soviet Union.
 Stalin did not know that Hitler had been secretly discussing an invasion of the Soviet Union since summer 1940 and that Hitler had ordered his military in late 1940 to prepare for war in the East, regardless of the parties' talks of a potential Soviet entry as a fourth Axis power.

+On 1 May 1941 USSR held an annual International Workers Day parade on Red Square in Moscow with German diplomat Ernst August Köstring and Wehrmacht general Hans Krebs invited as prominent guests.